 A privacy screen means a screen that is at least 1.5m high, measured from the floor level, and has no individual opening more than 30mm wide, and has a total of all openings less than 30% of the surface area of the screen.
-A privacy screen required to protect an adjacent residence is to be fixed a.
-Development compatible with a low density residential environment that complements the zone objectives.
+A privacy screen required to protect an adjacent residence is to be fixed.